thruthesky/backend/README.md

 	* Titter codes
 	* Sitemaps
 	* Links to posts.
-* seo.php will delever the payload to browser.
+* seo.php will deliver the payload to browser.
 * If browser understands angular code, it will bootstrap Angular or it will just show the first payload to user.

+### Flowchart of SEO

+* On front page, it displays links of latest 40 posts including comments.
+* On post/comment page, it displays content of the post/comment and displays previous 40 posts including comments.

 ### Customizing and Testing